evancn7/tax-project/README.md

-# treaty-c
+# tax-project

-Calculating the net amount given values VAT and Total Amount
+Script to calculate the net amount and total amount in relation to tax.